Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Abstract

 \section{Abstract}

-We introduce a mixture of heterogeneous experts framework called \texttt{MECATS}, which simultaneously forecasts the values of a set of time series that are related through an aggregation hierarchy.
-Different types of forecasting models can be employed as individual experts so that the form of each model can be tailored to the nature of the corresponding time series. \texttt{MECATS} learns hierarchical relationships during the training stage to help generalize better across all the time series being modeled and also mitigates coherency issues that arise due to constraints imposed by the hierarchy.
-We further build multiple quantile estimators on top of the point forecasts.
-The resulting probabilistic forecasts are nearly coherent, distribution-free, and independent of the choice of forecasting models.
-We conduct a comprehensive evaluation on both point and probabilistic forecasts and also formulate an extension for situations where change points exist in sequential data.
+We introduce a framework to dynamically combine heterogeneous models called \texttt{DYCHEM}, which forecasts a set of time series that are related through an aggregation hierarchy.
+Different types of forecasting models can be employed as individual ``experts'' so that each model is tailored to the nature of the corresponding time series. \texttt{DYCHEM} learns hierarchical structures during the training stage to help generalize better across all the time series being modeled and also mitigates coherency issues that arise due to constraints imposed by the hierarchy.
+To improve the reliability of forecasts, we construct quantile estimations based on the point forecasts obtained from combined heterogeneous models.
+The resulting quantile forecasts are coherent and independent of the choice of forecasting models.
+We conduct a comprehensive evaluation of both point and quantile forecasts for hierarchical time series (HTS), including public data and user records from a large financial software company.
 In general, our method is robust, adaptive to datasets with different properties, and highly configurable and efficient for large-scale forecasting pipelines.